josephsalmon/agramfort.github.io/content/pages/STAT593.md

 iscourse: true
 isfull: false

-This is a grade course on robust statistics and optimization.
+This is a grade course on robust statistics and optimization; details are here [STAT593 - Robust statistics](STAT593.html).